w3c/wai-tutorials/source/page-structure/headings.html.erb.md

   - H42
 ---

 Use headings to communicate the organization of the content on the page.
-Web browsers, plug-ins, and assistive technologies use headings to provide navigation for the page to users.
+Web browsers, plug-ins, and assistive technologies use headings to provide page navigation.

 ## Heading ranks

 Nest headings by their rank (or level).
 The most important heading has the rank 1 (`<h1>`), the least important heading rank 6 (`<h6>`).
 Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.

-Do not skip ranks when creating subsections: Make sure that a `<h3>` is followed by an `<h4>`, for example.
+Skipping heading levels can be confusing and should be avoided where possible: Make sure that a `<h3>` is followed by an `<h4>`, for example.
 It is ok to skip ranks when closing subsections, so an `<h2>` can follow an `<h4>`.

 {::nomarkdown}<%= sample_start %><%= image_tag 'page-structure-headings.png', srcset: image_path('page-structure-headings.png') + ', ' + image_path('page-structure-headings@2x.png') + ' 2x, ' + image_path('page-structure-headings@3x.png') + ' 3x', :alt => 'One h1 heading with several h2s and h3 creating subsections.
 One subsection’s heading is ”(h3) Sapphire Eyes” which has a subsection “(h4) How they are made”.
 The next heading is an h2, indicating that the (h4) and (h3) subsections are both closed now.', :class => "" %><%= sample_end %>{:/nomarkdown}